-- Oil - I use light olive oil, but you can use any light flavor cooking oil.
+- Oil - I use extra light olive oil, but you can use any light flavor cooking oil, like vegetable oil, or even melted coconut oil.

-- Maple Syrup - Go for the best quality syrup you can find because the flavor is a big component of these muffins.
+- Pure Maple Syrup - Go for the best quality syrup you can find because the maple flavor is a big component of these muffins.

-- Milk - I use coconut milk or oat milk in my recipes.
-Any non-dairy milk or regular dairy milk will work too.
+- Non Dairy Milk - I use unsweetened coconut milk or oat milk in my recipes.
+Any dairy free milk will work fine.
+If you're not dairy free, use whole milk in the same measure.

 - Step 1 - Combine flour, baking powder, salt and sugar in a large bowl.
 Whisk to mix thoroughly.

-- Step 2 - Crack your egg in a second smaller bowl.
+- Step 2 - Crack your egg in a separate small bowl.
 Whisk until frothy, like soap bubbles.

 - Step 3 - Add the oil, maple syrup and milk to the whisked egg.
 Whisk until smooth.

-- Step 4 - Pour the wet ingredients into the dry.
+- Step 4 - Pour the wet ingredients into the dry mixture.
 Fold together about 10 strokes.

 - Step 5 - Add in the chopped pecans and fold about 5 more times.

-- Step 6 - Divide batter into six lined muffin cups.
+- Step 6 - Divide muffin batter into six lined muffin cups.
+Add a few extra pecans on top of the muffins for that bakery look.

 - Step 7 - Bake!